1. Asking for seller feedback and product reviews

 Amazon makes it clear that they want you not only to monitor your reviews but you should reach out to customers with issues.
 Simple, right?
 But you can’t ask the buyer to remove their review after you’ve put in the work to resolve their issue.

 You’re probably thinking, “What’s in it for me?” and you wouldn’t be wrong.
 Nearly half of all sellers believe it’s acceptable to ask a buyer to update or remove their product review after you’ve resolved their issues.

 And rightly so because asking a buyer to update their review based off of a positive customer service experience seems like the logical thing to do, right?

 Read more: Half of Amazon sellers believe it’s OK to ask buyers to change a product review

-5. Linking from an email to a product detail or Amazon Storefront page
+5. Sellers cannot link to a product detail or Amazon Storefront page from an email

 – Links to any websites